May 5-7, 2026

 - Chart a path for robust rural food systems that improve the health and well-being of rural communities

-To stay up to date, follow us on Facebook or subscribe to our newsletter.
+To stay up to date, follow us on Facebook and LinkedIn or subscribe to our newsletter.

 K-State Research and Extension is committed to providing equal opportunity for participation in all programs, services and activities.
-Accommodations for persons with disabilities may be requested by contacting the Rural Grocery Initiative at least two weeks prior to the start of the event at 785-532-6868 and rgi@ksu.edu.
+Program information may be available in languages other than English.
+Language access requests and reasonable accommodations for persons with disabilities, including alternative means for communication (e.g., Braille, large print, audio tape, and American Sign Language), may be requested by contacting the event contact four weeks prior to the start of the event by April 7, 2026 at rgi@ksu.edu or 785-532-6868.
 Requests received after this date will be honored when it is feasible to do so.
+Language access services, such as interpretation or translation of vital information will be provided free of charge to limited English proficient individuals upon request.

 Kansas State University Agricultural Experiment Station and Cooperative Extension Service